How To Find Help For Complex Post-Traumatic Stress Disorder: CPTSD Therapist

 If you are experiencing suicidal thoughts or urges, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or text 988 to talk to someone over SMS.
 They are available 24/7 to offer support.

 Healing is possible with professional help.
-Finding a mental health provider or therapist for C-PTSD can be challenging, as finding an experienced specialist that can provide a safe and compassionate environment may be essential.
+Finding a mental health provider or therapist for CPTSD can be challenging, as finding an experienced specialist that can provide a safe and compassionate environment may be essential.
 A suitable fit can help you create a treatment plan that may help eliminate symptoms, improve overall well-being, and support you as you make changes in your life.
 A therapist who judges, belittles, or pushes you may not be effective.
 If you’re seeking treatment, look for a licensed mental health professional who abides by ethical and trauma-informed mental health practices in their professional practice.

 iStock/PeopleImages

-How can I find support for C-PTSD?
+How can I find a CPTSD therapist?

 One of the best ways to manage complex PTSD could be an increased awareness of your situation.
 You may find emotional insight and PTSD care by seeing a licensed therapist specializing in trauma and recovery.
 Trauma-informed therapists understand how a traumatic event can impact the brain and change an individual's beliefs about themselves, the world, and others.
 Through patient, kind, and compassionate therapy, they can help clients see that opening up and learning healthier coping mechanisms is safe.